F thru K L thru R S thru Z

 E/M - Evaluation and Management section of the CPT codes.
 These are the CPT codes 99201 thru 99499 most used by physicians to access (or evaluate) a patients treatment needs.

-EMR - Electronic Medical Records.
+Electronic Medical Records.
 Also referred to as EHR (Electronic Health Records).
 This is a medical record in digital format of a patients hospital or provider treatment.
 An EMR is the patient's medical record managed at the providers location.
 The EHR is a comprehensive collection of the patients medical records created and stored at several locations.

 Enrollee - Individual covered by health insurance.